KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 - **Inverse Deep Psyche (IDP)**
 - **Inverse Deep Logos (IDL)**

-Where intelligence no longer synthesizes —
+Where intelligence no longer integrates —
 but **corrupts**.

 The most dangerous evil